dilllxd/theboys-launcher/docs/TESTING_REPORT.md

 6. **Packaging Infrastructure**: Complete macOS app bundle and DMG creation tools

 ### 🎯 Ready for Production
-The TheBoys Launcher is now fully prepared for cross-platform deployment with:
+The TheBoysLauncher is now fully prepared for cross-platform deployment with:
 - Windows builds functional and tested
 - macOS builds ready for macOS hardware compilation
 - All cross-platform abstractions implemented and tested